 import com.google.appengine.api.images.Image; import com.google.appengine.api.images.ImagesService; import com.google.appengine.api.images.ImagesServiceFactory; import com.google.appengine.api.images.Transform; // ...
 BlobKey blobKey; // ...
 ImagesService imagesService = ImagesServiceFactory.getImagesService(); Image oldImage = ImagesServiceFactory.makeImageFromBlob(blobKey); Transform resize = ImagesServiceFactory.makeResize(200, 300); Image newImage = imagesService.applyTransform(resize, oldImage); byte newImageData = newImage.getImageData();

-The method returns a URL encoded with the specified arguments.
+The method returns a URL encoded with the specified size and crop arguments.
 If you do not specify any arguments, the method returns the default URL for the image, for example:

 xxis an integer from 0–1600 representing the length, in pixels, of the image's longest side.
 For example, adding